jfrog/project-examples/jenkins-pipeline-examples/README.md

 }
 ```
 ## Examples
-The example below are meant to help you get started using the Artifactory DSL in your Pipeline scripts.
+The examples below are meant to help you get started using the Artifactory DSL in your Pipeline scripts.

 * The [props-example](https://github.com/jfrogdev/project-examples/tree/master/jenkins-pipeline-examples/props-example]) download and upload files to Artifactory with properties.
 The props-example also uses a placeholder when uploading.
 * The [aql-example](https://github.com/jfrogdev/project-examples/tree/master/jenkins-pipeline-examples/aql-example]) uses [AQL](https://www.jfrog.com/confluence/display/RTF/Artifactory+Query+Language) in its download spec.